daomul/cordova-plugin-dynamic-update-ios/README.md

 ## Usage

+Add the libz library to your target(because of the zipArchive)

 You **do not** need to reference any JavaScript, the Cordova plugin architecture will add a dynamicupdate object to your root automatically when you build.

 Ensure you use the plugin after your deviceready event has been fired.